 The Small Print

 We reserve the right to change some details if circumstances are out of our control.
-A deposit of £500 is required to secure your place.
-The remaining balance can be paid in full or in instalments.
-You can pay online via PayPal or bank transfer.
+A deposit of £500 is required to secure your place and can be paid via PayPal.
+The remaining balance must be paid by bank transfer only.

-Due to the remote destinations visited on this tour, participants are advised to purchase emergency evacuation insurance.
-If you sustain an injury or become ill, Lovegrove Photography Ltd reserves the right to continue for the benefit of other participants.
+Due to the remote destinations visited on this tour, participants are required to purchase emergency evacuation insurance.
+If you sustain an injury or become ill, Lovegrove Photography Ltd reserves the right to continue the tour for the benefit of other participants.
 Lovegrove Photography Ltd will make every effort to assist you, while at the same time trying to minimise interruption to the others.